ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 Now, the hidden text appears, saying `Find the hidden text to replace the XXXXX characters in the flag`.

+Getting tired of all the truths that are half-hidden yet?

 ## Finding the hidden text

-If you look at the xref table, the number of entries is stated to be 15, but there are 16 entries.
+If you look at the xref table, the number of entries is stated to be 15, but there are actually 16 entries.

 ```
 xref